deepinfra/deepctl/README.md

 ```bash
 deepctl auth login
 ```
+#### Auth token
-#### View your Deep Infra API auth token to use it in your applications
+You can view your Deep Infra API auth token to use it in your applications using the following command or in the [dashboard](https://deepinfra.com/dash/api_keys).
 ```bash
 deepctl auth token
 ```